Lincoln · Nautilus · 2020

 The 2020 Lincoln Nautilus received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2020 Lincoln Nautilus are power train (9 reports), exterior lighting (2 reports), vehicle speed control (2 reports).
+The most commonly reported complaint categories for the 2020 Lincoln Nautilus are power train (9 reports), exterior lighting (2 reports), unknown or other (2 reports).

 Yes.
 NHTSA has 4 recalls on record for the 2020 Lincoln Nautilus.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.